argumentativeyouth/pblog/_posts/2020-02-07-truth-or-dare.md

 Anyway, I had to say something.
 So, said, "Yeah, I agree.
 Even I am not physically fit."

 "How would you be?
-You guys spent half of your life sitting in front of a computer...
+You guys have spent half of your life sitting in front of a computer...
 Look at him, even at this age, he is doing such daring stuff...
 Like it's a game."

+What daring stuff?

 I had had enough.
 I strongly felt the urge to say something to this all-knowing uncle *ji*.
 How bad could it get anyway?

 "I agree, sir.
-But I must tell you, all this physical fitness won't help him at all in one game..."
+But all this physical fitness won't help him at all in one game..."

 "What game?"
 He asked.